Hong Kong Plans to Fly in 500,000 Tourists for Free - NewsBreak

 Empty shelves or unaffordable food: Tunisia's crisis deepens

-TUNIS, Tunisia (AP) — Tunisians have been hit with soaring food prices and shortages of basic staples in recent weeks, threatening to turn simmering discontent in the North African country — the cradle of the Arab Spring protests — into larger turmoil.
-Sugar, vegetable oil, rice and...
+TUNIS, Tunisia — (AP) — Tunisians have been hit with soaring food prices and shortages of basic staples in recent weeks, threatening to turn simmering discontent in the North African country — the cradle of the Arab Spring protests — into larger turmoil.
+Sugar, vegetable oil,...

 Comments / 0